 The committee is keen to hear from members with knowledge of constitutional issues affecting charities, legal background, knowledge of countryside access issues and public health improvement issues.
 We particularly welcome applications from those who have lived experience of inclusion and diversity issues and how we can become more welcoming to everyone.

 We have formal quarterly meetings throughout the year as well as informal meetings in the months when there is no formal meeting.
-Informal meetings are currently held via video conference 4.00 – 5.00pm.
-Once travel restrictions are lifted, some formal meetings in person will resume.
-These are generally held 4.30 – 8.30pm in central belt locations including Edinburgh, Stirling and Perth.
+Informal meetings are currently held via video conference.
+In future, some formal meetings in person may resume.
+These are generally held in central belt locations including Edinburgh, Stirling and Perth.